Baylor College of Medicine: Relocation to Houston

 The M.D.
 Anderson Foundation invited Baylor to join the newly formed Texas Medical Center in Houston in 1943.
 The school opened in the medical center July 12, 1943, in a converted Sears, Roebuck & Co. warehouse, with 131 students.
 Four years later, Baylor moved to its present site in the Roy and Lillie Cullen Building, the first building completed in the Texas Medical Center.

 In 1948, Michael E. DeBakey joined the faculty as chair of the Department of Surgery, and the following year, the Graduate School of Biomedical Sciences was established.
 Baylor's rise in prominence began in the 1950s when DeBakey's surgical techniques garnered international attention.
 In the 1960s, the college underwent its first major expansion.

 Independence and expansion

 In 1969, the college separated from Baylor University and became an independent institution, which allowed it access to federal research funding, changing its name to Baylor College of Medicine.
-That same year, BCM negotiated with the Texas Legislature to double its class size in order to increase the number of physicians in Texas.
+Also in 1969, BCM negotiated with the Texas Legislature to double its class size in order to increase the number of physicians in Texas.